Costume Jewelry Collectors Int’l

 - Mark: Judy Lee — first used in 1958 Courtesy Sande Kattau.

 - Mark: Judy-Lee Jewels — Judy-Lee in script, Jewels in print – 1958 US Trademark

-- Judy-Lee Jewels is now a Division of Con-Stan Industries, Inc.
+- Judy-Lee Jewels became a division of Con-Stan Industries, Inc. around 1980.

 JULIANA — See DE LIZZA & ELSTER

 JULES VAN ROUGE — c.
 Oct.
 1967

 - He designed for Hattie Carnegie in 1975 — this is according to Cosmopolitan Dec 1975 issue.

 DOTTY STRINGFIELD: research files

 BOBYE SYVERSON: research files.